-- If a child is at immediate risk of harm, separate alleged victims and others involved, administer first aid (appropriate to their level of training) and call 000 for urgent medical or police assistance where required to respond to immediate health or safety concerns. - Notify the principal Angela Dawson, assistant principal Grant Rounsley and child safety officers Heather Venn, Julie Kilpatrick as soon as possible, who will ensure our school follows the steps in these procedures.
+- If a child is at immediate risk of harm, separate alleged victims and others involved, administer first aid (appropriate to their level of training) and call 000 for urgent medical or police assistance where required to respond to immediate health or safety concerns. - Notify the principal Angela Dawson, assistant principals Grant Rounsley or Verity Sheppard and child safety officers Heather Venn or Julie Kilpatrick as soon as possible, who will ensure our school follows the steps in these procedures.